ohata-toast/EasyMaker/en/console-guide.md

         - **Threshold (%)**: The threshold value per increment at which the Pod will be scaled up.
     - **Resource Information:**: You can see the resources you're actually using.
 Allocates resource room usage to each model based on the quota for the model you entered.
 For more information, please see [Appendix > 9.
 Resource Information](./console-guide/#9).

-> [Note] API Specification for Inference Request:
+!!! tip "Note"
-> The AI EasyMaker service provides endpoints based on the open inference protocol (OIP) specification.
+    The AI EasyMaker service provides endpoints based on the open inference protocol (OIP) specification.
 For the endpoint API specification, see [Appendix > 10.
 Endpoint API specification](./console-guide/#10-api).
-> To use a separate endpoint, refer to the resources created in the API Gateway service and create a new resource to use it.
+    To use a separate endpoint, refer to the resources created in the API Gateway service and create a new resource to use it.
-> For more information about the OIP specification, see [OIP specification](https://github.com/kserve/open-inference-protocol).
+    For more information about the OIP specification, see [OIP specification](https://github.com/kserve/open-inference-protocol).

-> [Note] Time to create endpoints:
+!!! tip "Note"
-> Endpoint creation can take several minutes.
+    Endpoint creation can take several minutes.
-> Creation of the initial resources (notebooks, training, experiments, endpoints) takes additional few minutes to configure the service environment.
+    Creation of the initial resources (notebooks, training, experiments, endpoints) takes additional few minutes to configure the service environment.

-> [Note] Restrictions on API Gateway service resource provision when creating endpoints:
+!!! tip "Note"
-> When you create a new endpoint, create a new API Gateway service.
+    When you create a new endpoint, create a new API Gateway service.
-> Adding new stage on existing endpoint creates new stage in API Gateway service.
+    Adding new stage on existing endpoint creates new stage in API Gateway service.
-> If you exceed the default provision in [API Gateway Service Resource Provision Policy](https://docs.nhncloud.com/en/TOAST/en/resource-policy/#resource-provision-policy-for-api-gateway-service), you might not be able to create endpoints in AI EasyMaker.
+    If you exceed the default provision in [API Gateway Service Resource Provision Policy](https://docs.nhncloud.com/en/TOAST/en/resource-policy/#resource-provision-policy-for-api-gateway-service), you might not be able to create endpoints in AI EasyMaker.
 In this case, adjust API Gateway service resource quota.

 <a id="endpoint.list"></a>